aptos-labs/aptos-core/developer-docs-site/docs/basics/basics-txns-states.md

 - **Sender address**: The sender's [account address](/reference/glossary#account-address).
 - **Sender public key**: The public authentication key that corresponds to the private authentication key used to sign the transaction.
 - **Program**: The program comprises:
-  - A Move bytecode transaction script: The Move transaction script is an arbitrary program that encodes transaction logic and interacts with resources published in the blockchain's distributed database.
-Move is a next generation language for secure, sandboxed, and formally verified programming.
+  - A Move module and function name or a move bytecode transaction script.
   - An optional list of inputs to the script.
 For a peer-to-peer transaction, these inputs contain the recipient's information and the amount transferred to them.
   - An optional list of Move bytecode modules to publish.
 - **Gas price** (in specified currency/gas units): This is the amount the sender is willing to pay per unit of [gas](/reference/glossary#gas) to execute the transaction.
 [Gas](basics-gas-txn-fee.md) is a way to pay for computation and storage.
 A gas unit is an abstract measurement of computation with no inherent real-world value.